0xjet/talks/README.md

 This repository contains slides and material I've used in invited talks in conferences, seminars or other events.

+* **AI and New Threats: A Skeptics’ Guide** [[slides](https://github.com/0xjet/talks/blob/main/2022uma.pdf)] \
+Invited talk at the UMA Summer School on Intelligent Threats and Intellience against Threats.
+Málaga, July 2022

 * **Tracking and Privacy in the Mobile Ecosystem** [[slides](https://github.com/0xjet/talks/blob/main/2022_urjc_summer_school_privacy_mobile_ecosystem.pdf)] \
 Invited talk at the URJC Summer School on Cyberspace Security Challenges.
 Madrid, July 2022